falkaer/the-guide/m1_memory_hierarchies/s2_intro_to_gpus.md

 accumulation in a register, and each have a single write to memory with no overlap.
 As you might remember, you should always prefer more reads than writes.
 Reads are very parallelizable, writes usually require synchronization.

 This can be extended to lots of different algorithms.
-For matrix-matrix multiplication, it's recommended to use gathering, from the point of view of the output element for each thread.
+For matrix multiplication, it's recommended to use gathering, from the point of view of the output element for each thread.
 For some more material on scattering and gathering, there is a paper on it
 [from '07](https://cse.hkust.edu.hk/catalac/papers/scatter_sc07.pdf).